rocky/python-uncompyle6/README.rst

 If the Python version you are running uncompyle6 is 3.11 or later, use a called uncompyle6-*x.y.z*.tar.gz.

-You can also try eggs or wheels that have the same version designation, e.g., uncompyle6-*x.y.z*-py39-non-any.whl for a Python 3.9 installation. *However, note that *the version without the designation means Python 3.11 or greater*.
+You can also try eggs or wheels that have the same version designation, e.g., uncompyle6-*x.y.z*-py39-none-any.whl for a Python 3.9 installation. *However, note that *the version without the designation means Python 3.11 or greater*.

-Similarly a tarball with without `_`*xx* works only from Python 3.11 or greaters
+Similarly a tarball with without `_`*xx* works only from Python 3.11 or greater.

 Rationale for using Git Branches